Getty Images

 This use case highlights some key capabilities that Power Apps offers, which include the following:

-• integration with Microsoft Office 365 services -- such as Exchange Online, Planner and OneNote;
+- Integration with Microsoft Office 365 services -- such as Exchange Online, Planner and OneNote.

-• the ability to use touch screens to take notes or draw.
+- The ability to use touchscreens to take notes or draw.

-2. Employee onboarding application
+2. Employee onboarding app

 As Power Apps can interact with and tap into the data from other Microsoft 365 services, many businesses use the free Power Apps template to create an onboarding tasks app to support HR and new employees during the onboarding process.
 These apps offer many resources to new employees, such as links to policy guides, team member contact information and forms to complete their internal profiles.